-There are 1 Manager's Office, 1 Staff, an Admin Office and the Principal Managers Office (within the school area); The main staff office contains secure storage areas for young people's information and files and dining area, lounge, two bathrooms and additional living space at the centre of the home.
-There are four bedrooms downstairs and a utility room containing a Washing Machine and tumble dryer.
-Staff accommodation is located in a self-contained unit on the first floor, it also provides additional secure storage space.
+There is 1 Manager's Office, 1 Staff Office and an Admin Office.
+The main staff office contains secure storage areas for young people's information and files and medication.

+dryer.
+Staff accommodation is in a self-contained unit on the first floor; it also provides additional secure storage space.

-Bramble Cottage is located in the grounds of Orchard House and has been recently refurbished to provide comfortable living accommodation for a further four young people including a large kitchen
+Bramble Cottage is located in the grounds of Orchard House and has been recently refurbished to provide comfortable living accommodation for a further four young people including a large kitchen dining area, lounge, two bathrooms and additional living space at the center of the home.
+There are four bedrooms downstairs and a utility room containing a Washing Machine and tumble secure storage space.